lobre/ghosts/README.md

  - `ghosts.nonetautoconnect`: Don't connect to proxy network.
  - `ghosts.direct`: Use direct container IP in hosts file even if in proxy mode.
  - `ghosts.webdirect`: Use direct container IP directly in web view even if in proxy mode.

+### Segments

+You can define multiple sets of urls/port using segments.
+They can be defined using the following labels structure.

+ - `ghosts.<my_segment_name>.urls`
+ - `ghosts.<my_segment_name>.port`

+The name of the segment will be shown on the web interface.
+This feature can be useful if your container has multiple vhosts (e.g. frontend and backend).